austinbenerdy/intvw-prob-one/README.md

 **Min Number of Colors**: 5

 ## Logic
-If the user's name is greater than 30 characters then they should be suggested a
+If the user's name is greater than 30 characters then they should be suggested a Brontosaurus.

+If the user's name is greater than 15 characters and less than 20, and the user's favorite color is brown, yellow, or orange then they should be suggested a Triceratops.

+If the user's name is greater than 10 and less than 20 characters, and the user's favorite color is red, blue, or pink, then they should be recommended a Torosaurus.

+If the user's favorite color is green, no matter name length, the user should be recommended the Trex,

+All other situations, the users should be recommended the Stegasaurus.

 ## Available Resources
 ### API